thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/OS_CN_DBMS_SQL_Learning/OS_Learning/OS_Readme.md

 ## MY TOPICS WISE OS LEARNING AND ARRANGEMENTS (INDEX OF OS - LEARNING TOPIC WISE) - FOLLOWING GFG TOPICWISE
+* MY LEARNING AND INFORMATION ABOUT THIS LEARNING
   * Precise idea of topicwise learning you can check here (index is there in this page) - https://www.geeksforgeeks.org/operating-systems/
   * We are following heading topics of this geeksforgeeks sequence wise only
   * MOTIVE OF THIS LEARNING - You should learn things such that you can explain to your interviewer like you are teaching them that topic.
 That level of knowledge you should have.

 ### 0. EXTRAS TOPICS (Probably comes in OS Basics)
 #### Boot Process, Booting, BIOS, Bootstrap Loader (BootLoader)
 * This topic is added in your notes in old notebook only.